pscally1005/pscally1005.github.io/_posts/recipes/chicken/2023-04-16-marinated.markdown

 - barbeque
 - soy sauce
 - breast
 Description: Grilled <a href='/misc/meat#chicken-breast'>chicken</a> was something that my parents always had prepared in the freezer.
-They'd simply marinate a package of chicken in a Ziploc bag, and freeze it for a busy night.
+They'd simply marinate a package of <a href='/misc/meat#chicken-breast'>chicken</a> in a Ziploc bag, and freeze it for a busy night.
 I've taken inspiration from that recipe, but I bake them since I live in an apartment, but grilling would be ideal.
-These chickens go great with virtually any side, but especially anything grilled as well, like some grilled or roasted <a href='/misc/veggies#zucchini'>zucchini</a>, or here I air fryed a plantain.
+These <a href='/misc/meat#chicken-breast'>chickens</a> go great with virtually any <a href='/recipes/sides'>side</a>, but especially anything grilled as well, like some grilled or roasted <a href='/misc/veggies#zucchini'>zucchini</a>, or here I <a href='https://amzn.to/3FuWETp'>air fried</a> a <a href='/misc/veggies#plantain'>plantain</a>.
 Instructions:
-- Slice each chicken breast into 2-3 cutlets.
-Evenly thin out the chicken, and pound it down if needed
+- Slice each <a href='/misc/meat#chicken-breast'>chicken breast</a> into 2-3 cutlets.
+Evenly thin out the <a href='/misc/meat#chicken-breast'>chicken</a>, and pound it down if needed

-- Add spices (Italian seasoning, paprika, cumin, chili and onion powder, black pepper, soy sauce, lemon juice, and olive oil) and chicken to a Ziploc bag, shake until chicken is well coated.
+- Add spices (Italian seasoning, paprika, cumin, chili powder and onion powder, black pepper, soy sauce, <a href='/misc/fruit#lemon-juice'>lemon juice</a>, and olive oil) and <a href='/misc/meat#chicken-breast'>chicken</a> to a Ziploc bag, shake until <a href='/misc/meat#chicken-breast'>chicken</a> is well coated.
 Can marinate in the fridge for a few hours or up to a day in you want

 - Grill on a grill pan or bake in the oven (400F, 12-14 minutes)
 - <img src='/assets/Food/Chicken/Marinated/marinated-3.jpg' alt='' class='instruction-image'>

-- For your <a href='/misc/veggies#plantain'>plantains</a>, preheat your air fryer to 370F.
-Use a knife to peel the <a href='/misc/veggies#plantain'>plantain</a> keeping it in one piece.
-Air fry for 16 minutes, filling halfway
+- For your <a href='/misc/veggies#plantain'>plantains</a>, preheat your <a href='https://amzn.to/3FuWETp'>air fryer</a> to 370F.
+Use a <a href='https://amzn.to/4jlDKwc'>knife</a> to peel the <a href='/misc/veggies#plantain'>plantain</a> keeping it in one piece. <a href='https://amzn.to/3FuWETp'>Air fry</a> for 16 minutes, filling halfway

-- Remove to a cutting board and slice.
+- Remove to a <a href='https://amzn.to/43gNqmY'>cutting board</a> and slice.
 Lightly sprinkle with salt, and serve
 Notes:
 ---